Vanish-Coder/CodenamesAI-Offline/README.md

 # CodenamesAI: An Offline and AI Powered Game - Two or More Players
-# **Please note that this game is not sponsored nor created by Czech Games Edition (CGE), the company that owns and distributes the board game Codenames.**
+# **Please note that this game is neither sponsored nor created by Czech Games Edition (CGE), the company that owns and distributes the board game Codenames.**
 ### Link to the official game: https://www.czechgames.com/games/codenames#downloads
 _____________________________________________________________________________________________________________________________________________________________